seanlnge/multyx/README.md

 ### Client

+Because a Client is an Agent, all properties and methods that are a part of Agent are also valid inside Client.

 #### `Client.controller`

 The `controller` property is an instance of the [`Controller`](#controller) class, which manages client input and state synchronization.
 It enables clients to listen to specific input events (e.g., keyboard, mouse) and execute callbacks when those events occur.